 In the present however, the festival has been high-jacked by the left wing of politics and May 1st was declared a national holiday in many countries.
 (The Christians have no equivalent date at this time of year!)

+needed.
 The Culmination of the festival is Harvest Home.
 This is the last

 load coming in from the fields, and the capturing of the goddess of the

 Solstices and Equinoxes.
-Although these dates are associated more with
+Although these dates are associated more with the